Monthly Archives: November 2016

 For any questions concerning Dr. Detweiler or RPR, or to schedule a session of RPR, feel free to contact us at 901-573-2526 or email email@example.com.

 Over the last few years, I’ve noticed a very consistent trend that I feel is plaguing our society.
-In our media, advertising, social life, and even our health and fitness.
-The trend is that everything we want or do in life is going to be accomplished via some sort of paradox.
-That we deserve to accomplish whatever we set out to do while at the same time not having to apply to a basic standard or sacrifice to do so.
-As insane all the examples I gave above are, in my opinion, it is the most ridiculous in the mindset of health and fitness.
+The trend is that everything we want or do in life is going to be accomplished via a paradox.
+That paradox is that we deserve to accomplish whatever you set out to do without having to hold yourself to a basic standard or sacrifice anything to do so.
+The most ridiculous example of this trend is found in health and fitness.
 No matter what you want to believe, you DON’T deserve fitness.

 We are constantly being bombarded with bad information about health and fitness in todays internet world.
-Because health and fitness is such a huge industry, there is also plenty of competition between providers and producers to the buyer.
-This means that effective marketing will allow for the separation of these sellers to a market.
-These are simple business concepts.
+Because both health and fitness are such huge industries, there is plenty competition to provide products and services that the consumer wants.
+This means that effective marketing must focus on fulfilling a need or creating separation from other products and sellers in the market.
 So how do these businesses effectively market themselves to society as a whole?
 By listening to and giving the buyer what they want.
-This is, again, very basic business concepts, so what’s the problem here?
+These are simple business concepts, so what’s the problem here?

 < One of the last pictures taken of Christopher Mcandless